Missouri Nursing Programs and Degrees Guide

 Student Review: I really thoroughly enjoyed my experience in the undergraduate Nursing program at Missouri State University.
 I am from Missouri, so I did not want to go far from home to get a good, solid education.
 I really liked the campus culture and I felt that the coursework offered by Missouri State University really prepared me to be able to quickly get a decent job within the field of Nursing.
 I had to complete a lot of clinical hours (over 600) to get acute training in the field.
 I cannot tell you how valuable this sort of field training is to getting off to the right start in my career.
 I left Missouri State University feeling confident, prepared, knowledgeable and skilled.
-My advisors were always available to speak with me when I had any issues about my course load or my schedule.
+My advisors were always available to speak with me when I had any issues with my course load or my schedule.
 I felt like I received customized, one on one attention with my professors, which really made a difference for me.
-I would recommend that others look into this program, if they are looking for a excellent preparation for a career in Nursing.” – Student at Missouri State University
+I would recommend that others look into this program if they are looking for a excellent preparation for a career in Nursing.” – Student at Missouri State University

 Student Review: The nursing program at Ozarks Technical Community College is a comprehensive, intensive program meant to educate the next generation of nurses in our country and in our state.
 None of the courses that are required for the core of the program can be taken online.
 Pre-admission requirements, such as human nutrition, anatomy and physiology, and other general education courses can be taken online, but the remainder are seated courses.
-Although this is very beneficial to the students, giving them the hands-on experience that we’ll later need to interact with our patients, simply courses such as psychiatric and mental health nursing that should be able to be taken online due to their simplicity and text book matter are required to be performed on-campus.
+Although this is very beneficial to the students, giving them the hands-on experience that we’ll later need to interact with our patients, simply courses such as psychiatric and mental health nursing that should be able to be taken online due to their simplicity and textbook matter are required to be performed on-campus.
 The instructors truly care about teaching, and many of them are happy to go the extra mile to help their students as long are you’re willing to put in the work required of you.
 Pretty much anyone can excel at the program if they truly work at it.
 One of the only downsides is communicating with the instructors outside of class.
 Although there is an institution-wide requirement that instructors respond to emails in a timely manner, many of them go outside of these limits making it hard to contact them.” – Student at Ozarks Technical Community College

-1. National Center for Education Statistics: https://nces.ed.gov/collegenavigator/
+1. National Center for Education Statistics College Navigator: https://nces.ed.gov/collegenavigator/